groue/GRMustache/README.md

 GRMustache
 ==========

-GRMustache is an Objective-C implementation of the [Mustache](http://mustache.github.com/) logic-less template engine.
+GRMustache is an Objective-C implementation of the [Mustache](http://mustache.github.com/) logic-less template engine that conforms to the [Mustache specification v1.1.2](https://github.com/mustache/spec).

 The Mustache syntax: http://mustache.github.com/mustache.5.html (not wrong, but somewhat outdated).